jhpyle/docassemble/_docs/docker.md

 {% endhighlight %}

 The last command changes the user privileges of the `ubuntu` user.
-For these changes to take effect, we need to log out and log in again.
+For these changes to take effect, you need to log out and log in again.
 (E.g., exit the [ssh] session and start a new one.)

-Before we run [certbot], let's add some basic information to the [Apache] configuration.
+Before you run [certbot], add some basic information to the [Apache] configuration.
 Edit the standard HTTP configuration:

 {% highlight bash %}